mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 predicted `'Lbl`: `'Obs -> 'Lbl`.

 - To instantiate such a Predictor, we need parameters, of some generic type `'Param`.
-So estimating a model means using a sample of Example to get good Parameters, which we can then use to instantiate a Predictor.
+So estimating a model means using a sample of Examples to get good Parameters, which we can then use to instantiate a Predictor.

 With that out of the way, let's look at a possible F#